 Substitutions

-While I love this avocado lime salad dressing recipe exactly as it is, I also know that sometimes you gotta work with what you have.
+While I love this avocado lime dressing recipe exactly as it is, I also know that sometimes you gotta work with what you have.
 Here are a few substitution suggestions:

 - Milk - This recipe calls for buttermilk because it gives you that classic tangy flavor of a good ranch.
 In a pinch, this can be replaced with regular milk and a very small splash of vinegar.